 The Guardian does not want you to follow too closely the text and form of the enclosed memorandum, but to be only guided by the facts that are set forth therein.
 He wishes you then to sign it, to seal it and then to forward it directly to Jerusalem.
 He is sending you enclosed the full address of the High Commissioner.
 He has also requested the Persian, the American, the British and the German Assemblies to address immediately a similar petition and mail it directly to Jerusalem.
 The crisis has been precipitated by the enemies of the Cause, who have contended that for legal purposes the Bahá’í community does not exist in Palestine ….
 These petitions will be probably forwarded to the Colonial Office in London.
 The case will thereby acquire added significance and may well pave the way for an official recognition of the Bahá’í Faith by the British authorities as an independent religion in Palestine.

-The Guardian feels that the document should be very carefully worded and should emphasize the importance and significance of the Shrine of the the Báb, as one of the holiest spots in the Bahá’í world.
+The Guardian feels that the document should be very carefully worded and should emphasize the importance and significance of the Shrine of the Báb, as one of the holiest spots in the Bahá’í world.

 With the renewed assurance of his best wishes for the members of the National Assembly and for yourself.